manishym/steelfusion-handoff/README.md

 c.
 Delete Host Information : This helps delete information associated with a host.
 d.
 Show information stored in the database for all hosts.

-Before using the sample scripts provided, users MUST setup the credentials database by running this script in the WORK_DIR.
+NOTE: Before using proxy handoff scripts, users MUST setup the credentials database by running this script in the WORK_DIR.
+User must add storage appliance and ESXi proxy host IP/hostname and  associated credentials

-4. SteelFusionHandoff.py
+2. SteelFusionHandoff.py
 This is a full-working script that also supports proxy backup operation for VMware luns.
 The script arguments are:
 work-dir : WORK_DIR for handoff
 storage-array : storage array
-system: storage array system
-proxy-host : ESX Proxy Server
-access-group : SAN Initiator group to which proxy host is mapped protect-category : Snapshot category for which proxy backup must be run.
+system: storage array system, specific to EVA managed array proxy-host : ESX Proxy Server access-group : SAN Initiator group to which proxy host is mapped protect-category : Snapshot category for which proxy backup must be run.

-5. Proxy Backup Scripts.
+3. Proxy Backup Scripts.
-The following are the perl scripts implement proxy backup.
+The following are the perl scripts implement LUN mounting.
 Logger.pm LogHandler.pm
 vadp_setup.pl vadp_cleanup.pl vadp_helper.pl vm_common.pl vm_fix.pl

+4. Script logging.
-6. Log file is located in .\log\ folder.
+Script log file is located in WORK_DIR\log\ folder.
+Script also tracks activity under Microsoft's System Event Log.

+5. Work files.
+All work files are located in WORK_DIR\log\ folder.
+Work files get created by executing scripts.
+These work files store credentials, track snapshot names, track mounted LUNs and store resignatured virtual machine vmx files.

 ------------------------------------------------------
 # Example Installation Steps